 One unit of blood can save approximately three lives

 Adding further, Dr Aggarwal, who is also the Group Editor of IJCP, said, “Rational blood transfusion is safe blood transfusion.
 Blood should be transfused only when necessary.
 If only one unit is required, don’t transfuse blood; if two units are required, transfuse one.
-If hemoglobin is more than 7, give a trial of intravenous iron first.
+If haemoglobin is more than 7, give a trial of intravenous iron first.
 This is also an important way to reduce transfusion-transmitted infections.”

 Few things to observe before donating blood.